-Our Early Registration Discount is available until Wednesday the 9th of November at 11:59 PM.
+Our Registration Discount up to $50 is available until Monday the 9th of December at 11:59 PM.

 Staff Picks #2 – “Art Of” Book Recommendations